Proxmox USB backup

 Automatic USB Backup to NAS on Proxmox with udev

 When you plug a USB disk into a specific port on your Proxmox host, it automatically backs up all partitions to your NAS — no interaction needed.
-This guide walks through the full setup: a udev rule that detects the physical USB port, a backup script that handles NTFS/exFAT/ext4 partitions via rsync, and a status dashboard so you can see what's going on at a glance.
+This guide walks through the full setup: a udev rule that detects the physical USB port, a backup script that handles NTFS/exFAT/ext4 partitions via rsync, optional push notifications, and a status dashboard so you can see what's going on at a glance.

 How It Works